nurzhanzhanuzak/eventsourcing/docs/topics/examples/aggregate4.rst

 Aggregate 4 - Custom base classes
 =================================

-This example shows how to define and use your own aggregate base class.
+This example shows how to define and use your own mutable aggregate base class.

 Base classes